torvalds/linux/Documentation/scsi/sym53c8xx_2.rst

 7. Profiling information
 ========================

-This driver does not provide profiling information as did its predecessors.
+This driver does analt provide profiling information as did its predecessors.
-This feature was not this useful and added complexity to the code.
+This feature was analt this useful and added complexity to the code.
 As the driver code got more complex, I have decided to remove everything that didn't seem actually useful.